jihenghu/mwr_polarvortices/README.md

 ```bash
 > python mesh_plot.py 5
 ```
-This python script receives a specified channel index and processes all MWR obervations defaultly from PJ51 to PJ54 to:
+This python script receives a specified channel index and processes all MWR obervations from PJ51 to PJ54 to:
 - convert the original 1D trajectory format to a 2D swath mesh grid, output a H5 file;
 - call the NCL script to plot the observation over the North Pole, output a PNG image.
 By default, this script processes perijoves over PJ51 to PJ54, modify it if you need to work on perijoves beyond this period.

 You can directly run the NCL script as a standalone plot tool if you already have the historcial H5 files ouput, by specifying the channel index and perijove index: